-- 3.4.1 Applicants with a history of unacceptable behaviour will not qualify to be accepted onto the housing register.
-Unacceptable behaviour can include tenancy related debt or other breach of tenancy conditions. - 3.4.2 When considering levels of unacceptable behaviour the council will consider when this behaviour took place, the length of time that has elapsed since and whether there has been any change in circumstances which would show that the applicant had amended their behaviour so that they are considered suitable to become a tenant. - 3.4.3 If considered to have a history of unacceptable behaviour applicants will be informed of this decision in writing.
+- 3.4.1 Applicants or a member of their household with a history of unacceptable behaviour will not qualify to be accepted onto the housing register.
+Unacceptable behaviour can include tenancy related debt or other breach of tenancy conditions. - 3.4.2 When considering levels of unacceptable behaviour the council will consider when this behaviour took place, the length of time that has elapsed since and whether there has been any change in circumstances which would show that the applicant had amended their behaviour so that they are considered suitable to become a tenant. - 3.4.3 If they or a member of their household are considered to have a history of unacceptable behaviour applicants will be informed of this decision in writing.
 They will also be informed how they can become a qualifying person, for example, by agreeing an arrangement to make payments towards rent arrears and adhering to this, or by the applicant showing that the circumstances or behaviour that made them unsuitable to be a tenant, has changed. - 3.4.4 If an applicant is accepted onto the register but a change in their behaviour means that they are no longer a qualifying person, their housing application will be removed and the applicant will be notified. - 3.4.5 Applicants considered as not qualifying due to unacceptable behaviour have a right to ask for a review of the decision (see Chapter 6).